Treatment of thrombosis and prevention of toxicity caused by neutrophil extracellular traps (NETs)

 Researchers in the lab of Denisa Wagner and collaborators have shown that NETs contribute to experimental deep vein thrombosis (DVT).
 NETs stimulate thrombus formation and coagulation and are abundant in thrombi in animal models of DVT.
 It appears that, in addition to fibrin and von Willebrand factor, NETs represent a third thrombus scaffold that need to be undone during thrombolysis.
 Prevention of NETs formation or their destruction by the enzyme DNase I drastically reduced the incidence of DVT.

 Recently, Dr. Wagner found, in collaboration with Thomas Wakefield's group at the University of Michigan, increased levels of DNA in plasma from patients with DVT compared with healthy controls and symptomatic patients who did not have DVT.
-Here also, plasma DNA concentrations correlated with D-dimers (unpublished data; Diaz and Fuchs, 2012).
+Here also, plasma DNA concentrations correlated with D-dimers.
 Therefore, it is plausible that circulating DNA may reflect presence of DVT in a patient as it reflects the degradation of NETs within a thrombus.

 This research shows that subjects treated with DNase or anti-histone antibodies may reduce the level of NETs and reduce the incidence and severity of deep vein thrombosis.
 NETs represent a good biomarker of thrombosis.